 However, if you see mold growth in your canned food, it may be an indication of the following:

 - Your food was not heated adequately during the preparation

 - Too little headspace

-If you really need to store food on the floor, I recommend storing something along the lines of Ready Hour emergency food.
-Their 3 month food supply is a great deal, comes in sealed plastic buckets and provides a solid 2,000 calories a day.
+If you need to store food on the floor, I recommend keeping something like Ready Hour emergency food.
+Their 3-month food supply is excellent, comes in sealed plastic buckets, and provides 2,000 calories daily.